Americana and cabinets of curiosities

 The First Grand Duke: Cosimo I de’ Medici

 Grand Duke Cosimo I de’ Medici (who reigned from 1537–1574) and his wife, Duchess Eleanora di Toledo, like their Medici family members, never traveled to the Americas.
 But they too continued to acquire plants, animals, and other objects from these far-away lands.
 They also commissioned artworks that made visual reference to the Americas, possibly as a way to participate in a vicarious conquest of these foreign peoples and places.
 Cosimo was partly able to collect Americana because of his marriage to Eleanora, a noblewoman of the Spanish court.
 Their marriage in 1539 helped to cement a Medici alliance with Spain, which would aid Cosimo in his collecting practices.
-The two grew maize, and apparently even started to cultivate tomatoes and medicinal plants (as today we use natural extracts like this organic cbd gel capsules).
+The two grew maize, and apparently even started to cultivate tomatoes and medicinal plants.
 Cosimo had live birds, including turkeys, at Medici estates.
 Beyond their interest in living flora and fauna, the Medici Duke and Duchess also had also obtained a number of objects from the Americas, including mosaic masks, objects made of jade, and feather cloaks.

 How items such as these were listed in Medici inventories reveals the challenges that Europeans faced when classifying Amerindian objects.
 In a 1553 inventory, Aztec masks were listed under ‘jewelry’ (goia), but not long thereafter in another inventory they were listed as “theatrical masks” (maschera) in an attempt to compare them with recognizable European forms with clear functions.
 At this time there was also an interest in Greco-Roman theatrical masks, so perhaps the Aztec masks were eventually believed to function in a similar capacity.
 This reframing of Mesoamerican masks—from jewelry to masks—could also relate to broader ways in which Europeans were trying to understand and reconcile American objects, many of which were unfamiliar to them.